turbot/steampipe-plugin-ansible/docs/index.md

 The plugin supports scanning both Ansible playbook files and the inventory files.
 For scanning the files, configure the plugin config file with the desired file paths.
 For example:

 - For scanning the Ansible playbook files, use `playbook_file_paths` argument to configure it.
-- Similarly, to scan the Ansible inventory files, use `inventory_file_paths`.
+- For scanning the Ansible inventory files, use `inventory_file_paths` argument to configure it.

 Both `playbook_file_paths` and `inventory_file_paths` config arguments are flexible and can search for Ansible playbook files from various sources (e.g., [Local files](#configuring-local-file-paths), [Git](#configuring-remote-git-repository-urls), [S3](#configuring-s3-urls) etc.).